Schizophrenia is probably caused by chemical abnormalities in the brain and by problems during the brain’s development.

 Doctors do tests to rule out other possible causes.

-Antipsychotic drugs can help control symptoms, and counseling can help adolescents and family members learn how to manage the disorder.
+Antipsychotic medications can help control symptoms, and counseling can help adolescents and family members learn how to manage the disorder.

-Schizophrenia is quite rare in childhood, before adolescence.
+Schizophrenia is quite rare in childhood before adolescence.
 It typically begins anytime from mid-adolescence to a person's mid-30s, most often during a person's mid-20s.
+(See also Schizophrenia Schizophrenia Schizophrenia is a mental disorder characterized by loss of contact with reality (psychosis), hallucinations (usually, hearing voices), firmly held false beliefs (delusions), abnormal thinking... read more in adults.)

 Schizophrenia probably occurs because of chemical abnormalities in the brain and problems during the brain’s development, which occur during pregnancy and early childhood.
 Doctors do not know exactly what causes these abnormalities.